bunsenstraat/remix-workshops-cleanup/TokenCourse/erc721-deploy-testnet-opensea/rec721DeployTestnetOpensea.md

 **3.2** Expand the input fields next to the safeMint button.
 Enter the Ethereum address of the account that is connected to Remix in the “to:” input field.
 Enter “0” in the input field “tokenID:”.
 Click on transact.

-**3.3** In Metamask click on assets, then click on the “Import tokens” link, and paste the address of your contract in the input field, you can set decimals to 0.
+**3.3** In Metamask click on assets, then click on the “Import tokens” link, and paste the address of your contract in the input field.
+You can set decimals to 0.

-You should now see the name of the symbol of your token contract (e.g. GEO) in your “Assets” view in Metamask, you should have one of these tokens.
+You should now see the name of the symbol of your token contract (e.g. GEO) in your “Assets” view in Metamask.
+You should have one of these tokens.

 ### 4. See your NFT on OpenSea
 <a href="https://opensea.io/"